gtiley/Botany2023-Networks/about.md

 * Detect gene flow from site patterns with [PhyNEST](https://github.com/sungsik-kong/PhyNEST.jl)
 * Test gene flow hypotheses with [BPP](https://github.com/bpp/bpp)
 * Construct complex models for various data types with PhyloNetPy
-* Test trait evolution hypotheses with morphological models in PhyloNetworks
+* Test trait evolution hypotheses with morphological models in [PhyloNetworks](https://crsl4.github.io/PhyloNetworks.jl/latest/)

-### Reading List
+### In Preparation for the Workshop
-Reading of suggested papers can be valuable but is not necessary.
-These will be updated on the [reading page]({{site.baseurl}}/reading) in the coming weeks.
+Information on installation steps that are needed to be performed prior to the workshop as well as optional readings will be updated on the [Pre-workshop page]({{site.baseurl}}/reading) in the coming weeks.